-Falling in love with a log home is easy.
-Whether you spot your ideal home in a magazine, at a home show, or from behind the wheel as you travel, when you see the “perfect” log home, it hits you like cupid’s arrow: you must have one.
+Falling in love with a log home is easy, and inspiration can come from anywhere.
+When you see the “perfect” log home, it hits you like cupid’s arrow: you must have one.
 The more complicated part is determining the best way to get a log home, and that requires some research.
 In your quest for information, you’ll discover there are many paths to a log home.
 The two most popular are kit and custom.

 Log Home Kits

-It is also important to keep in mind that the majority of kits include just the log wall structure, so your log home or cabin will not be move-in ready once the kit is assembled.
-Make sure you know exactly how much of the home’s construction is included in the given kit price, then budget additional time and money for items such as windows, plumbing, interior drywall, HVAC, and the installation of interior finishes.
+The majority of kits include just the log wall structure.
+Because of this, your log home or cabin will not be move-in ready once the kit is assembled.
+Research how much of the home’s construction is included in the given kit price.
+Then, budget additional time and money for items such as windows, plumbing, HVAC, and the installation of interior finishes.

 Custom Log Homes